Home / Myasthenia Gravis Treatment with Regenerative Cell Therapy

 The first time many Indians heard of myasthenia gravis was when Amitabh Bachchan was diagnosed with it in the 1980s.
 A disease that causes the immune system to disrupt the communication between the nerves and muscles, myasthenia gravis can affect people of any age.
 However, women younger than 40 years are at greater risk than men older than 60 years.

-Through this article, we’ll take a closer look at the condition and how hematopoietic stem cell therapy has offered patients of myasthenia gravis better lives.
+Through this article, we’ll take a closer look at the condition and how hematopoietic Cell therapy has offered patients of myasthenia gravis better lives.

 Myasthenia gravis (MG) is an autoimmune condition that affects 20 out of every 100,000 people.
 It impacts the individual’s ability to control muscles voluntarily.
 A lifelong neuromuscular disease, MG can lead to incredible weakness in the muscles.